Charge-coupled device: Architecture

 The choice of architecture comes down to one of utility.
-If the application cannot tolerate an expensive, failure-prone, power-intensive mechanical shutter, an interline device is the right choice.
+If the application cannot tolerate an expensive, failure-prone, or power-intensive mechanical shutter, an interline device may be the right choice.
 Consumer snap-shot cameras have used interline devices.
-On the other hand, for those applications that require the best possible light collection and issues of money, power and time are less important, the full-frame device is the right choice.
+On the other hand, for those applications that require the best possible light collection, or where cost, power and time are less important, the full-frame device is the right choice.
 Astronomers tend to prefer full-frame devices.
-The frame-transfer falls in between and was a common choice before the fill-factor issue of interline devices was addressed.
+Frame-transfer is a middle compromise that was more common before the fill-factor issue of interline devices was addressed.
 Today, frame-transfer is usually chosen when an interline architecture is not available, such as in a back-illuminated device.

 CCDs containing grids of pixels are used in digital cameras, optical scanners, and video cameras as light-sensing devices.
 They commonly respond to 70 percent of the incident light (meaning a quantum efficiency of about 70 percent) making them far more efficient than photographic film, which captures only about 2 percent of the incident light.

 Most common types of CCDs are sensitive to near-infrared light, which allows infrared photography, night-vision devices, and zero lux (or near zero lux) video-recording/photography.
 For normal silicon-based detectors, the sensitivity is limited to 1.1 μm.
 One other consequence of their sensitivity to infrared is that infrared from remote controls often appears on CCD-based digital cameras or camcorders if they do not have infrared blockers.

 Cooling reduces the array's dark current, improving the sensitivity of the CCD to low light intensities, even for ultraviolet and visible wavelengths.
 Professional observatories often cool their detectors with liquid nitrogen to reduce the dark current, and therefore the thermal noise, to negligible levels.